Understanding Emotional and Psychological Changes in Pregnancy

-The physical and physiological changes during pregnancy are visible to you as well as to everyone around you.
-However, with the changes your body is going through, you will also experience emotional and psychological changes.
-It is important to understand that these changes are due to the influx of hormones in your body and it is completely natural.
+If you’re pregnant, the physical and physiological changes that happen during pregnancy will most likely be obvious to you and others around you.
+But you will also experience certain emotional and psychological changes, that you may not be prepared for or expect.
+It is important to understand that these changes are due to the influx of hormones in your body and completely natural.
 All these changes are temporary and will pass when your baby is born.
 However, it is important to keep yourself in the best of health, both physically and mentally, for your sake as well as that of your child.
-This article will help you understand the personal changes that you will undergo in the three trimesters of pregnancy, as well as the tips on how to handle them.
+This article will help you understand the personal changes that you will undergo in the three trimesters of pregnancy, as well as provide you with some tips on how to handle them.

 Emotional & Psychological Changes during Pregnancy

-The surge of pregnancy hormones like oestrogen and progesterone that help your baby develop, also impact your neural pathways.
-You can expect yourself to feel exhausted, forgetful, sulky, short-tempered, depressed and a whole lot of other negative pregnancy moods and emotions.
+The surge of pregnancy hormones like estrogen and progesterone that help your baby develop, also impact your neural pathways.
+You can expect yourself to feel exhausted, forgetful, sulky, short-tempered, depressed and experience a whole lot of other emotions during pregnancy.
 All these changes along with physical changes you experience can be a lot to handle.
 It always helps to mention any unwanted changes to your doctor as they are best equipped to support you through your pregnancy.

-In the first few months of pregnancy, you will experience tiredness, nausea, lower back pain and much more.
+In the first few months of pregnancy, you will experience tiredness, nausea, lower back pain and more.
 Progesterone has also been linked to changes in mood, alertness, crying for no reason, and morning sickness.
-It is quite common for first-time mothers to have mild symptoms of anxiety as they might be afraid of losing the child.
+It is quite common for first-time mothers to have mild symptoms of anxiety as they might be afraid of things going wrong.
 These fears are unwarranted but completely expected.
 Nearly every pregnant woman in this situation has had the exact same concerns.

 - Manage Your Time